tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 If you're editing doc annotations in code files, you'll probably follow this same workflow &mdash; making edits in a special doc branch.
 When you're done, you'll create a pull request to have developers merge the doc branch back into the master.

-With that brief introduction to docs-as-code and version control, let's jump into a host of [authoring and publishing options for developer documentation](pubapis_docs_as_code_tool_options.html).
+With that brief introduction to docs-as-code and version control, let's jump into a host of authoring tools for developer documentation, starting with [static site generators](pubapis_static_site_generators.html).